 Spotlight Session: Ten Things to Know About the American Revolution, Friday 18 July.
 This spotlight lunch session from 1:00 to 2:00 will feature ten speakers each addressing in three minutes, and a single slide, features of the American Revolution that we hope or wish everyone would know.
 FREE.
-Additional registration required.
+Register HERE.